ktpm489/pdf-lib-patch/README.md

 ## Deno Usage

-`pdf-lib` fully supports the exciting new [Deno](https://deno.land/) runtime!
+'pdf-lib-patch' fully supports the exciting new [Deno](https://deno.land/) runtime!
 All of the [usage examples](#usage-examples) work in Deno.
-The only thing you need to do is change the imports for `pdf-lib` and `@pdf-lib/fontkit` to use the [Skypack](https://www.skypack.dev/) CDN, because Deno requires all modules to be referenced via URLs.
+The only thing you need to do is change the imports for 'pdf-lib-patch' and `@pdf-lib/fontkit` to use the [Skypack](https://www.skypack.dev/) CDN, because Deno requires all modules to be referenced via URLs.

 > **See also [How to Create and Modify PDF Files in Deno With pdf-lib](https://medium.com/swlh/how-to-create-and-modify-pdf-files-in-deno-ffaad7099b0?source=friends_link&sk=3da183bb776d059df428eaea52102f19)**